Okay, everybody…I need your help with this one.

 I’m diverting quite a bit from Robbins here.
 He would call this “Significance.”
 Significance is important, but not broad enough.
 Humans have a whole array of needs having to do with our relative identity, and how that fits into the tribe.
 Our brains produce a certain chemical response when we receive feedback from the world that affects how we evaluate our own identity (either up or down).
 The smartest work I’ve seen on this topic is Leary’s Sociometer Theory.

 We all have a need to play out those traits we believe differentiate us.
-Cialdini talks about Commitment and Consistency, the principal by which we are influenced to act congruently with how we’ve acted previously.
-I think that comes from a deep-seated need to act as, and be recognized as the person that we think we are.
+Cialdini talks about Commitment and Consistency, the principle by which we are influenced to act congruently with how we’ve acted previously.
+I think that comes from a deep-seated need to act as, and be recognized as, the person that we think we are.
 Ever felt that certain things were expected of you, without those expectations having a definite source?
 That sensation lives right here.

 We constantly check in with this mental self-evaluation and refine it, and also become insecure about it if we don’t get the validation we need.
 For example, I’ve never personally used Match.com, but I’ve known people who’ve looked at the responses they get (or lack of responses) as an overly-significant measure of their own worth.